mstfdkmn/iRODS-Training/irods-hanson.md

 ### Search files with metadata

+iRODS metadata can be searched as well.
+A simple way to search is using the iRODS `imeta` command.
 With `imeta qu` command you can search for dataobject with certain metadata.
-Lets fins dataobjects that have a distance metadata with value 36.
+Lets fins dataobjects that have an attribute 'distance' with value '36'.

 ```
 imeta qu -d 'distance' in '36'
 ```

+More complex queries can be generated using a subset of SQL operations issued through the `iquest` command.

+Once metadata is applied, it can be used in various ways.
+It can be used to trigger actions, based on rules defined in the iRODS rule engine.

 ### Exercise: Create Metadata